Oven Baked Sweet Potato Fries

 🍳 Step-by-Step Instructions

 1. Preheat your oven to 425°F (220°C) and line a large baking sheet with parchment paper or a silicone mat.
-This high heat is crucial for achieving that coveted crisp exterior while keeping the interior soft.
-While the oven warms up, give yourself a moment to savor the anticipation—there’s something magical about the sound of the oven fan humming, promising transformation.
+This temperature is crucial; it’s hot enough to create a caramelized exterior while keeping the interior tender.
+While the oven warms up, take a moment to inhale the faint scent of the heating metal—a signal that your kitchen is about to become a flavor factory.

 🔐 Expert Tips for Perfect Results